devzbysiu/setup_fs/README.md

 # <p id="about">About</p>

-This is very small library which allows to quickly setup complicated filesystem structures in tree-like manner.
+This is very small library which allows to quickly setup directory structures in tree-like manner.

-Example:
+**NOTE:** This is very limited library and not battle tested.
+I'm using it in my personal projects only in tests to quickly create desired filesystem without boilerplate.

+# <p id="example">Example</p>

 ```rust
 use tempfile::TempDir;
 use std::error::Error;